owl-language/Owl/README.md

  It has support for recursion, looping, variables, arrays. right now the type system only works for integers but the current number 1 task is expanding the typeing.

+There are two ways of running owl scripts, via the command line interpreter, and via the interactiver debuger they can be found in the tools subdir

+       tools/cli_interpreter.cpp - run scripts from comman line as in the examples below tools/repl_interpreter.cpp - not quite a reple, more of an interactive debugger.

 ## Scoping

       program 'scope';